 It always baffles me when people act like that.
 It makes me want to ask them “Which part of calling a guy names, flipping the bird and tossing your drink in his face achieves the result of him leaving you alone when that’s clearly what you want?”
 And then you expect not to get hit by him?
 Actions have consequences, including ones we shouldn’t get…

 - I’m not saying she deserves what she got.
 I’m saying she could have avoided it.
 If you read in that “you’re blaming the victim.” then you’ve missed my entire point.
 It’s not about blame.
 It’s about accepting and dealing with reality over what you think reality should be.

 - I’m not justifying what the asshole did.
 He’s wrong and I hope her friends kicked his ass.

 - I’m not saying all women are stupid.
 I’m saying this one acted stupid.
 At her age (over 15), you should know better.
 The world is a big place and what you think applies is a belief many other people don’t share.
 If you can’t understand that or refuse to accept it, then you’ll have a life of difficulties of your own making.

 In case you’re wondering, my reasoning pretty much follows the rules in this chart:

-UPDATE: Rewrote the part from “For the nitpickers amongst you” on and added some more after that.
+UPDATE: Rewrote the part from “For the nitpickers amongst you” and added some more after that.